 Before treatment you see the doctor to have a physical examination and blood tests.

-You see the doctor 6 months after treatment to see how you are.
+Your doctor will see you, or phone you, 6 months after you joined the trial.
+This is to see how you are.

 You have a mammogram every year.
 And either an appointment with, or a phone call from, a member of the trial team every year to see how you are.
 This should take around 10 to 15 minutes.
 You have a follow up appointment every year for 5 years.